elementary-Inc/blog/_posts/2023/2023-1-31-elementary-os-7-available-now.md

 Only show the properties overlay when files are selected, not when hovered Fix unexpected file activation after navigation with double-click Fix dimmed window after use of filechooser portal
-Fix possible crash when rapidly changing view modes Fix startup when restored remote location is no longer connected Ensure infobar shows in connection server dialog when connection attempt fails Ensure correct icon for bookmark to a file that is not a folder Fix possible crash when removing a bookmark
-Renaming with the same name no longer shows an error dialog Ctrl + A when renaming now selects all the text in the entry Selecting multiple items with Shift + Arrow keys now works properly
+Fix startup when restored remote location is no longer connected Ensure infobar shows in connection server dialog when connection attempt fails Ensure correct icon for bookmark to a file that is not a folder Renaming with the same name no longer shows an error dialog Ctrl + A when renaming now selects all the text in the entry Selecting multiple items with Shift + Arrow keys now works properly